Praqma/toggleR/README.md

 ## Dependencies

-The package `toggleR` depends on `httr` to use the REST api on https://toggl.com
+The package `toggleR` depends on:

+- `httr` to use the REST api on https://toggl.com
+- `jsonlite` to parse JSON data

 ## Methods